ihalseide/backwords/README.txt

 @	fetches a value from the memory tape at the address given

-!	stores a given value in the memory tape at the given address
+!	get an address, then a value, and finally store the value at the
+	given address in the current memory page

 i	gets the instruction [top of stack] characters before the current ip